Pat Sajak

-Patrick Leonard Sajak (/ˈseɪdʒæk/ SAY-jak; né Sajdak, born October 26, 1946) is an American game show host, television personality, and creative consultant.
+Patrick Leonard Sajak (/ˈseɪdʒæk/ SAY-jak); né Sajdak (/ˈsaɪdæk/); (born October 26, 1946) is an American retired game show host, television personality, and creative consultant.
 He is best known as the host of the television game show Wheel of Fortune, a position which he held from 1981 to 2024.
 Sajak also served as a consultant for the show, and hosted Celebrity Wheel of Fortune until 2025.
 For his work on Wheel, Sajak has received 19 nominations for the Daytime Emmy Award for Outstanding Game Show Host, winning thrice, and twice nominated for the Primetime Emmy Award for Outstanding Host for a Game Show, winning in 2024.
 In 2019, he was recognized by Guinness World Records for having the longest-serving career as a game show host for the same show, surpassing previous record holder Bob Barker.

-Beyond his game show career, Sajak has made various appearances in films, television series, and game shows, such as Airplane II: The Sequel, Days of Our Lives, and Rugrats.
-He also hosted a late-night talk show on CBS from 1989 to 1990 and became a frequent guest host for CNN's Larry King Live and the syndicated Live with Regis and Kelly.
+Beyond his game show career, Sajak also hosted a late-night talk show on CBS from 1989 to 1990 and became a frequent guest host for CNN's Larry King Live and the syndicated Live with Regis and Kelly.
+He has made various appearances in films, television series, and game shows, such as Airplane II: The Sequel, Days of Our Lives, and Rugrats.

 Sajak has been involved in a variety of other endeavors, including as an external director of conservative publishing house Eagle Publishing and writing for the National Review Online and Ricochet.com.
 He is also the author of several puzzle games, including "Lucky Letters", developed in collaboration with puzzle developer David L. Hoyt.